marcopra/sim2real-Reinforcement-Learning/README.md

 # Sim-to-Real transfer of Reinforcement Learning policies in robotics

-This project deals with the basic algorithm of Reinforcement Learning, such as Actor-Critic and PPO, and faces the Sim-to-Real transfer problems.
+This project deals with the basic algorithm of Reinforcement Learning, such as Actor-Critic and PPO, and faces the Sim-to-Real transfer problems (the last part not yet uploaded).

 ## Instructions: